Need to know

 At the hotel

-Spa, gardens, gym, library, stash of CDs and DVDs, Wii consoles (on request), free WiFi throughout.
+Spa, culinary academy, gardens, gym, library, stash of CDs and DVDs, Wii consoles (on request), free WiFi throughout.
 In rooms: flatscreen TVs, iPad (on request), locally made bath products.
-Villas have kitchenettes.
-Only the Sant' Andrea and Aenas suites have in-room air-conditioning, but portable units are available for other categories on request; the hilltop hotel gets enough of a natural breeze that air-conditioning isn't needed through most of the hotel.
+Villas have fully equipped kitchens.

 Our favourite rooms

 Do you want a romantic private garden, a supply of logs or your own wood-burning fireplace?
 Book your spacious suite accordingly.
 The villas are an excellent option for families, with plenty of space (ranging from two–six bedrooms), cosy living rooms and neat kitchens.
 Designed by Ilaria Miani, the rooms evoke rural romance: wood-beamed ceilings, elegant, slender-framed four posters (in some rooms), original artworks and agricultural artifacts hanging on walls, and fresh flowers from the hotel's gardens.

 The glittering turquoise infinity pool surveys the verdant Val d’Orcia and is surrounded by lavender.